dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-the-prebuilt-views-in-Redshift-and-PostgreSQL.md

 Setting up the views in your database is straightforwards: you simply need to run the different `.sql` files in the [analytics] [analytics-on-github] section of the repo.

 First, we need to identify the relevant SQL files in the repo.
 If you are running Redshift, they are [here] [redshift-sql], if you are running PostgreSQL, they are [here] [postgres-sql].
-Now you can use `psql` to run the SQL files into your Redshift / Snowplow database as follows:
+Now you can use `psql` to run the SQL files into your Redshift / DreamFactory database as follows:

 	$ psql -h <HOSTNAME> -U <USERNAME> -d <DATABASE NAME> -p <PORT> -f recipes/recipes-basic.sql
 	$ psql -h <HOSTNAME> -U <USERNAME> -d <DATABASE NAME> -p <PORT> -f recipes/recipes-catalog.sql